ads-veltium/v-f-b-e-7/SDK/esp-idf/components/esptool_py/esptool/README.md

 Note: Windows and macOS may require drivers to be installed for a particular USB/serial adapter, before a serial port is available.
 Consult the documentation for your particular device.
 On macOS, you can also consult [System Information](https://support.apple.com/en-us/HT203001)'s list of USB devices to identify the manufacturer or device ID when the adapter is plugged in.
 On Windows, you can use [Windows Update or Device Manager](https://support.microsoft.com/en-us/help/15048/windows-7-update-driver-hardware-not-working-properly) to find a driver.

-If using Cygwin or WSL on Windows, you have to convert the Windows-style name into a Unix-style path (`COM1` -> `/dev/ttyS0`, and so on).
-(This is not necessary if using ESP-IDF for ESP32 with the supplied Windows MSYS2 environment, this environment uses a native Windows Python which accepts COM ports as-is.)
+If using Cygwin or WSL on Windows, you have to convert the Windows-style name into an Unix-style path (`COM1` -> `/dev/ttyS0`, and so on).
+(This is not necessary if using esp-idf for ESP32 with the supplied Windows MSYS2 environment, this environment uses a native Windows Python which accepts COM ports as-is.)

 In Linux, the current user may not have access to serial ports and a "Permission Denied" error will appear.
 On most Linux distributions, the solution is to add the user to the `dialout` group with a command like `sudo usermod -a -G dialout <USERNAME>`.
 Check your Linux distribution's documentation for more information.

 ### Baud rate

 The default esptool.py baud rate is 115200bps.
-Different rates may be set using `-b 921600` (or another baud rate of your choice).
+Different rates may be set using `-b 921600` (or another baudrate of your choice).
 A default baud rate can also be specified using the `ESPTOOL_BAUD` environment variable.
 This can speed up `write_flash` and `read_flash` operations.

 The baud rate is limited to 115200 when esptool.py establishes the initial connection, higher speeds are only used for data transfers.